cypof/objectfabric/index.md

 When connectivity is down, and for better performance, clients can load changes they have in cache.
 They can still create new changes and store them for later synchronization.

 Our implementation does not require developers to deal with connection state at all.
-Resources can always be read and written to, while re-connections are attempted in the background.
+Resources can always be read and written to, while re-connections are automatically attempted in the background.

 ## Demo - Streaming

 If the demo gods allow, this should show live data pushed by our test server.
-OF provides several built-in types like sets, maps and arrays that it can synchronize.
-The demo fetches an array of numbers and adds a callback to it to listen for changes.
+OF provides several types like sets, maps, and arrays that it completely automates.
+Just change a resource and its new value will show up on servers and other clients.

+This demo fetches an array of numbers and adds a callback to it to listen for changes.
 When the library receives a change from the server, e.g. item i = x, it updates the array and runs the callback.

 <table>
   <tr>